HackYourFuture/UsingAPIs/Week2/MAKEME.md

 ## Done early?

 Have a look at the project for next week and start thinking of ideas.
-You can even start a bit already if you wish, just remember to make sure all your homework is done beforehand!
+You can even start a bit already if you wish, just remember to make sure all your assignments is done beforehand!